 From there, head up Via di Belvedere toward the Giardino della Rose then take the short staircase to the Piazzale Michelangelo.
 The view back toward Ponte Vecchio is a classic photo op, but head to the relatively unknown church of San Miniato al Monte for an even more stunning view.

-9:45 AM: Mid-morning break at Ditta Artiginale
+9:45 AM: Coffee At Ditta Artiginale

 After that walk you’re going to at least need another coffee, if not a mid-morning snack, so head to Ditta Artiginale.
 This local roaster has chic cafes with everything from classic cappuccinos and cornetti to avo toast and flat whites and has become so popular that there are now two locations.